sinedied/smoke/README.md

 You can change the maximum folder depth for mock files created this way using the `--depth` option.

 The recorded mock set can also be changed using the `--set` option.

+Instead of recoring separate mock files, you can also record to a [single file mock collection](#single-file-mock-collection) using the `--collection <file>` option.

 Note that by default response headers and request query parameters are not saved.
 To change this behavior, you can use the `--save-headers` and `--save-query` options.